apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 Now you just need to create three different Dataset objects from the `train`, `validation` and `test` folders and the `ImageFolderDataset` class takes care of inferring the classes from the directory names.
+If you don't remember how the `ImageFolderDataset` works, take a look at [Step 5]("5-datasets.md") of this course for a deeper description.

 ```{.python .input}
 # Use ImageFolderDataset to create a Dataset object from directory structure